 I’m a professionally trained chef, recipe developer, food writer, and tv personality best known for being second runner up on the 10th season of Food Network Star.
 From 2010 through 2015, I owned and operated a personal chef and catering service called The Dinner Belle.
-Prior to that, I studied at Louisiana State University and the Academy of Culinary Arts, in addition to working extensively in both the restaurant and modeling industries.
+I have a degree in Communications from Louisiana State University and studied both hot foods and pastry at the Academy of Culinary Arts.
+I have over 15 years of experience working in the food and beverage industries.

 I’m currently the Corporate Chef and Brand Ambassador for Australis Barramundi (see here for details) as well as a brand ambassador for Finlandia Butter and Cheese.
 I’m also host of the long-running syndicated TV cooking show, The Chef’s Kitchen.
 In the spring of 2017, I’ll be opening a coffee and smoothie shop in Brigantine, NJ, called Soulberri.